General terms and conditions for the provision and maintenance of software

 13.4.
 The protection of the CUSTOMER’S data is guaranteed in accordance with the applicable data protection law.

 13.5.
-The SUPPLIER has the right to identify the CUSTOMER on its website with logo and in its other communication as a reference.
+The PROVIDER has the right to identify the CUSTOMER on its website with logo and in its other communication as a reference.

 14. Termination of Maintenance Contract